 Coronavirus: Republic sees record highest daily figure for new deaths at 36

-Highest number of new cases confirmed on Tuesday at 345 bringing total to 5,709
+Dr Tony Holohan urges people to ‘stay the course’ with restrictions on movement

-The deaths of another 36 patients - 19 males and 17 females - diagnosed with Covid-19 have been reported on Tuesday by the National Public Health Emergency Team.
+The deaths of another 36 patients - 19 males and 17 females - diagnosed with Covid-19 have been reported on Tuesday by the National Public Health Emergency Team (NPHET).

 Some 27 of the deaths were in the east, six in the north and three in the south.
 Some 24 of the patients were reported as having underlying health conditions.
 There have now been 210 Covid-19 related deaths in the Republic.
 The median age of today’s deaths is 81.